gustavnavar/Grid.Blazor/docs/dotnetcore/Custom_columns.md

                 .SortInitialDirection(GridSortDirection.Descending);
 ```

 Remember that you can also enable [Sorting](Sorting.md) for all columns.
+Sorting at grid level has precendence over sorting defined at column level.

 ## Auto generating columns